The demand for a factor input as a result of the demand f...

 For example, the demand for labor is derived from the demand for goods and services that are produced by labor.
 If the demand for goods and services increases, then the demand for labor will also increase.

-One of the advantages of localization of industry is that firms ...
+One of the advantages of capitalism is that ...